Downsizing & Moving to Your New Home

 Building supplies – wood, doors, door handles, windows

 Most charities will not take encyclopedias but, do check.
 Most often it is listed on their website under acceptable donations.
 Otherwise they go to the landfill.
-If you cut off the covers and bindings the paper can be recycled.
+Cut off the covers and bindings and the paper can be placed with your curb side recycling.

-TV’s-massive and out of date TVs must be recycled or given away.
+TV’s.
+Massive and out of date TVs must be recycled or given away.
 Old computers get disposed of in the same way.
-There are also free electronics bins in most neighbourhoods where TVs, computers, telephones, etc.
+There are also free electronics bins in most neighbourhoods for TVs, computers, telephones, etc.

-There are local companies that will pick up for free-usually at the curb or just inside the garage.
+Local scrap metal companies will pick up for free at the curb or just inside the garage.

 4. On move day you must be present when the moving company is packing the truck.
 You supervise their team of movers to ensure that nothing gets left behind and request that certain items will be placed on the truck last.
 That way there are things that you and your family and friends can start to unpack immediately.

 5. You are also at the new home to accept delivery of all your possessions.
-Again, I supervise the process so that everything goes into its designated room or space.
-So, this means you leave when the truck leaves your old house so you will be there to open the doors.
+Again, when you hire me, I supervise the process so that everything goes into its designated room or space.
+When the truck leaves your old house I or you will leave at the same time to ensure that the movers have access to start unloading when they arrive.
 Otherwise,

 the Downsizing and Moving to Your New Home.